SorenWT/spontevo2020/README.md

-This repository contains code required to reproduce the analyses in Wainio-Theberge et al. (2020): Bridging the gap – Spontaneous fluctuations shape stimulus-evoked spectral power. x
+This repository contains code required to reproduce the analyses in Wainio-Theberge et al. (2021): Dynamic relationships between spontaneous and evoked electrophysiological activity.

 To use the functions in this repository, the repository must be added to the MATLAB path with all subfolders.
 For MEG data, Fieldtrip must also be installed and set up; for EEG data, both EEGLAB and Fieldtrip are required.
 To do the preprocessing, MNE-Python must also be installed, as well as the Human Connectome Project's megconnectome software.
 You will also need to install the AutoReject package (https://github.com/autoreject/autoreject).

 ## Preprocessing